mo-kiani/mixology/template.md

 If there are multiple interpretations, then all should be listed.
 The number will always be rounded to the nearest 5%

+## Credits
+Give shoutouts and share links to sources I either used directly or just for inspiration.